amutava/Bucketlist/README.md

 |
 [![Coverage Status](https://coveralls.io/repos/github/andela-amutava/Bucketlist/badge.svg?branch=master)](https://coveralls.io/github/andela-amutava/Bucketlist?branch=master)

 BucketList API is a simple application built using the flask microframework.
-It's an application that helps users track what they want to in the future.
+It's an application that helps users track what they want to do in the future.

 | URL Endpoint | HTTP Methods | Summary |